Ganglee98/AAE6102-Assignment-2-23036326r/README.md

-## Task 2 – GNSS in Urban Areas
+Task 2 – GNSS in Urban Areas
 Urban areas present significant challenges to GNSS positioning due to signal blockage, multipath effects, and poor satellite visibility.

-**Objective:**
+Objective
 Improve the GNSS positioning performance using the "Urban" data provided.
 The ground truth in geodetic coordinates is:

-- Latitude: 22.3198722
+Latitude: 22.3198722
-- Longitude: 114.209101777778
+Longitude: 114.209101777778
-- Altitude: 3.0 m
+Altitude: 3.0 m

-**Hint:** Use the skymask to identify satellite visibility blockage.
+Hint: Use the skymask to identify satellite visibility blockage.

-Satellite Positioning with Sky Mask Optimization

-##### Prepare sky mask data (skymask.mat):
+Satellite Positioning with Sky Mask Optimization Prepare sky mask data (skymask.mat):

-361×2 matrix format:
+The data format is a 361×2 matrix:

 Column 1: Azimuth angles (0° to 360°)
 Column 2: Minimum visible elevation angle for each azimuth

 % Load sky mask data
 load skymask.mat;